View to a shutdown: Washington without the government

 "We're being punished because they can't sit down and reach an agreement?
 This isn't what America is supposed to be about, all this fighting," said Avery, a Democrat who voted for President Barack Obama.
 "We pay taxes and we already paid to see it."

-In Pennsylvania, a rally by the white supremacist Ku Klux Klan scheduled for Saturday was cancelled when the Gettysburg National Military Park rescinded its permit because of the shutdown, the Patriot-News newspaper reported.
+In Pennsylvania, a rally by the white supremacist Ku Klux Klan scheduled for Saturday was canceled when the Gettysburg National Military Park rescinded its permit because of the shutdown, the Patriot-News newspaper reported.

 At the Newseum, a private institution and one of the few museums in Washington that was open, passersby looked at dozens of front pages on display from around the United States, many displaying headlines about the shutdown.